jeliasson/redwoodjs-on-kubernetes/README.md

 ...

 ## ArgoCD
+This is the web interface of Argo CD with a overview of the application we just deployed.
 ![ArgoCD deployment](docs/assets/example-argocd-deployment.png "ArgoCD deployment")

 ## Conclusion

 Well, this writing became much longer than I thought it would be.
 If you are still reading this, thank you for bearing with me.
 Surely this is not a easy underataking for someone not working with DevOps, and there are some pieces here that is missing.
-What about ArgoCD?
+Wth did ArgoCD do?
 Deployment repository?
-A operations
+A operations account for doing the Git pushes?

 #### What can be done better

-- Make GitHub action more compact
+- Make GitHub action more compact and handle multiple environments.
+Right now, it's one per environment.
 - We are migrating and seeding our database after build, before image push and deployment to Kubernetes.
 This is not ideal, as the new database schema will be up before the new api is deployed.

 #### Going forward from here